Swaddle Sleep Study

 A thank you

-As a thank you gift for your two-night participation in this study we will give you a £40 high street gift voucher.
+As a thank you gift for your two-night participation in this study we will give you a £100 in high street gift vouchers.

 What are the benefits of taking part?